How to tell AI to write like a human?

 Content Provenance & Metadata Chains

-Platforms like Adobe, Microsoft, and The New York Times are leading the Content Authenticity Initiative, pushing for embedded metadata layers that track:
+Adobe, Microsoft and The New York Times lead the Content Authenticity Initiative.
+They advocate for the integration of embedded metadata layers that monitor:

 - Who created the content